openhab/openhabian/docs/openhabian-amanda.md

 destination.
 This can be a directory mounted from your NAS (if you have one), a USB-attached storage stick, hard drive, or other device.
 We also provide a config to store your most important data on Amazon Web Services if you are not afraid of that.
 We believe this will cover most openHAB backup use cases.
 NOTE: don't use CIFS (Windows sharing).
-If you have a NAS, se NFS instead.
-There's issues with CIFS and symlinks, and it doesn't make sense to use a Windows protocol to share a disk from a UNIX server (all NAS) to a UNIX client (openHABian).
+If you have a NAS, use NFS instead.
+There's issues with CIFS and symlinks, and it doesn't make sense to use a Windows protocol to share a disk from a UNIX server (all NAS) to a UNIX client (openHABian) at all.
 If you don't have a NAS, DON'T use your Windows box as the storage server.
 Attach a USB stick to your Pi instead for storage.
 There's many more possible configurations, the software is very flexible and you can tailor it to your own needs if those offers do not match your needs.
 You could even use it to backup all of your servers (if any) and desktop PCs, including Windows